-Attendance will be taken each class period.
-If you have to miss a class you must notify the instructor ahead of time of have a note from the health service or a physician.
+Attendance will be taken.
+If you have to miss a class you must notify the instructor ahead of time or have a note from the health service or a physician.

 Late arrival: More than 15 minutes late, you will not be seated